graphql-compose/graphql-compose.github.io/docs/intro-quick-start.md

 ## Building Schema

 Now that you’ve got your Types created, linked and taught how to fetch data, it’s time to create your Schema.
-For this purpose you will nedd to use `schemaComposer`.
+For this purpose, you will need to use `schemaComposer`.
 It has three Root Types (entry points): `Query`, `Mutation` and `Subscription` and at least one of them must have defined fields.

 ```js
 import { schemaComposer } from 'graphql-compose';